fabiomux/kde-servicemenus/open_konsole_here/README.md

   (Dutch, French, German, Italian, Spanish);
 - Works from within the Dolphin, Konqueror, Krusader, and KFind-results context menu;
 - Support for KDE Plasma 6;
-- Opens the path in the first or last opened window, or open a new one
+- Opens the path in the first or last opened window, or in a new one
 - Can also select one of the opened windows, not necessarily the first or the last
 - Opens the path in the first or last session or tab, in one of the aforementioned windows